dragonblocks/dragonblocks_alpha/README.md

 - Taking screenshots
 - Daylight cycle
 - GUI
-- Saving map, player positions and other data to a SQLite3 database
+- Saving terrain, player positions and other data to a SQLite3 database
-- Multithreaded map generation, mesh generation and networking
+- Multithreaded terrain generation, mesh generation and networking
 - Handlers for SIGINT und SIGTERM (just Ctrl+C to shut down the server)
 - Log levels: error, warning, access, action, info, verbose
+- Loading assets such as textures, models, schematics, shaders and fonts from files

 ## Usage